Yamaha REV5

 Convenience was at the heart of the Rev5’s design.
 The electronically balanced input and output terminals could be adjusted to match either -20 dBm or +4 dBm line levels, ensuring a seamless fit with a wide array of sound equipment.

 The Yamaha Rev5’s sampling frequency was another standout feature.
 With a boosted rate of 44.1 kHz, it provided a complete, accurate frequency response from 20 Hz to 20 kHz.
-This meant cleaner, more transparent effect sound and a broader range of control, something we marveled at during that time.
+This meant cleaner, more transparent effect sound and a broader range of control, something we marvelled at during that time.

 The Yamaha Rev5 also upped the ante with expanded control parameters and the inclusion of individual digital program EQ settings alongside a master EQ.
 This allowed us to fine-tune our sound not just broadly but with a level of detail we’d never experienced before.